Deya-B/Linux_Python_DB/Linux/1_Linux_Commands.md

         join on this FIELD of file 2
     -i, --ignore-case
-        ignore differences in case when comparing fields
+        ignore differences in case when comparing fields -o List
+		Constructs an output line to comprise the fields specified in the List variable.
+		One of the following forms applies to the List variable:
+			FileNumber.Field
+				Where FileNumber is a file number and Field is a decimal-integer field number.
+				Separate multiple fields with a , (comma) or space characters with quotation marks around the multiple fields.
+			0 (zero)
+				Represents the join field.
+				The -o 0 flag essentially selects the union of the join fields.
     Important: FILE1 and FILE2 must be sorted on the join fields.
 ```
 1. Create files f13.txt and f17.txt from adult-nums.data